Garimaagoel/Cpp-programs/README.md

 # searching-cpp-programs
-# A simple program in cpp for linear search and binary search
+# Simple programs in cpp for linear search and binary search